scottgamer/node-es6-boilerplate/README.md

 #### \*Important:

-Set the environment variable `NODE_ENV=production` only when the project is ready to be deployed.
+Set the environment variable `NODE_ENV=production` only when the project is ready to be deployed, to avoid performance issues and logging to console.

 In development mode this variable should be commented out.